How to Read a Peptide COA

 The top of a legitimate COA should clearly state:

-Red flag: The lab name is the same as the vendor, or no lab name or address is visible.
+Red flag: the lab name is the same as the vendor, or no lab name or address is visible.

 The HPLC purity result is the most prominent number on a peptide COA.
 It represents the percentage of the total sample that is the target peptide.